klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 First, you need to change the library that makes a connection to the node.
 Then you will specify the node URL in 'rpcURL'.

 - In Ethereum BApp example
-  - `web3` library makes a connection, communicating with Ethereum node
+  - `web3` library connects to and communicates with Ethereum node.
   - `Ropsten testnet` URL is assigned to 'rpcURL' .
 - In Klaytn BApp example
-  - `caver-js` library makes a connection, communicating with Klaytn node
+  - `caver-js` library is used to connect to and communicate with Klaytn node.
   - `Baobab testnet` URL is assigned to 'rpcURL'.

 `src/klaytn/caver.js`